awsdocs/amazon-route53-docs/doc_source/routing-to-beanstalk-environment.md

 If you already have an Elastic Beanstalk environment that you want to route traffic to, skip to [Getting the Domain Name for Your Elastic Beanstalk Environment](#routing-to-beanstalk-environment-get-domain-name)\.

 **To create an application and deploy it into an Elastic Beanstalk environment**

-+ For information about creating an application and deploying it to an Elastic Beanstalk environment, see [Getting Started Using Elastic Beanstalk](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/GettingStarted.html) in the *AWS Elastic Beanstalk Developer Guide*\.
++ For information about creating an application and deploying it to an Elastic Beanstalk environment, see [Getting Started Using Elastic Beanstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/GettingStarted.html) in the *AWS Elastic Beanstalk Developer Guide*\.

 ## Getting the Domain Name for Your Elastic Beanstalk Environment<a name="routing-to-beanstalk-environment-get-domain-name"></a>

-If you already know the domain name for your Elastic Beanstalk environment, skip to [Creating an Amazon Route 53 Record that Routes Traffic to Your Elastic Beanstalk Environment](#routing-to-beanstalk-environment-create-resource-record-set)\.
+If you already know the domain name for your Elastic Beanstalk environment, skip to [Creating an Amazon Route 53 Record that Routes Traffic to Your Elastic Beanstalk Environment](#routing-to-beanstalk-environment-create-resource-record-set)\.<a name="routing-to-beanstalk-environment-get-domain-name-procedure"></a>

 **To get the domain name for your Elastic Beanstalk environment**